Student Nurse Other

 Froedtert

 Discover.
 Achieve.
 Succeed. #BeHere Location: US:WI:MILWAUKEE at our FROEDTERT HOSPITAL facility.
 This job is ON - SITE.
-FTE: 0.001000 Standard Hours: 0.01 Shift: Shift 4 Shift Details: Holidays: Weekends: Job Summary: The Nurse Extern is responsible for assessing, planning, implementing, and evaluating nursing care for an identified group of patients in assigned patient care area under the direct supervision of a Registered Nurse.
-Other duties as assigned.
-EXPERIENCE DESCRIPTION: If in a 4-year program, a minimum experience of two acute care medical-surgical clinical rotations (or one medical-surgical rotation and one clinical rotation which is pertinent to the clinical area applying for) from an accredited school of nursing is required.
-If in a 2-year program or accelerated/direct entry, must be in or have completed one medical - surgical clinical rotation along with pertinent work experience is required.
-In addition, at least one of the clinical rotations must have included medication administration.
-Nursing courses/clinicals must have provided theory, knowledge and experience in providing patient care, performing patient care procedures and techniques, as well as knowledge and experience in performing physical assessments, gathering of history data, development of nursing care plans and medical record documentation.
-Experience of six months or more as a nursing assistant is preferred.
-EDUCATION DESCRIPTION: Currently enrolled in an accredited School of Nursing is required, or a graduate of an accredited School of Nursing prepared to take the NCLEX or waiting to retake the NCLEX exam for a second time.
+FTE: 0.001000 Standard Hours: 0.01 Shift: Shift 4 Shift Details: Holidays: Weekends: Job Summary: Under the supervision and direction of a Registered Nurse, the Nurse Extern II assists with the assessment, planning, implementing and evaluation of nursing care for an identified group of patients.
+Works under the Nurse Manager's license of the assigned unit, and is paired with RNs during their assigned shift.
+The Nurse Extern II is a nursing student, a graduate awaiting his/her temporary permit from the state of Wisconsin or awaiting to retake the NCLEX exam.
+Other duties assigned.
+EXPERIENCE DESCRIPTION: Required minimum experience of either: A) two acute care medical-surgical clinical rotations B) one medical-surgical clinical rotation and one clinical rotation pertinent to the clinical area applying for In addition, at least one of the clinical rotations must have included medication administration.
+Nursing clinicals must have provided theory, knowledge and experience in providing patient care, performing patient care procedures and techniques, as well as knowledge and experience in performing physical assessments, gathering of history data, development of nursing care plans and medical record documentation.
+EDUCATION DESCRIPTION: Education requirements are either: 1) currently enrolled in last year of an accredited School of Nursing; 2) a graduate of an accredited School of Nursing and waiting his/her temporary license and expected to take initial exam within 60 days of graduation; 3) awaiting to retake the NCLEX exam.
+If unable to pass NCLEX may retain position for up to 6 months post-graduation.
 SPECIAL SKILLS DESCRIPTION: Ability to read, write, understand, perform simple arithmetic, and follow directions related to basic patient care.
-Interpersonal skills necessary to interact with patients, visitors, and physicians in a courteous manner.
+Interpersonal skills necessary to interact with patients, visitors, and physicians in a courteous manor.
 Ability to complete simple comparisons between numbers.
-Ability to show experience in 60 percent of essential functions.
-Ability to concentrate and pay attention to detail for 80 percent of work time when performing basic patient care tasks.
-Ability to walk and stand for up to 80 percent of work time and to lift and position patients for up to 20 percent of work time.
-LICENSURE DESCRIPTION: State of Wisconsin Nursing Assistant Certification is preferred, otherwise must provide documentation from an accredited school for professional nurses indicating successful completion of the basic nursing course which encompass all of the criteria noted by the State of Wisconsin administrative code.
+Ability to show experience in essential functions.
+Ability to concentrate and pay attention to detail when performing basic patient care tasks.
+Ability to walk and stand and to lift and position patients.
+LICENSURE DESCRIPTION: State of Wisconsin Nursing Assistant Certification (CNA) is preferred except for in CHD where it is required.
+In CHD, in lieu of CNA certification, must provide documentation from an accredited school for professional nurses indicating successful completion of the basic nursing course which encompass all of the criteria noted by the State of Wisconsin administrative code.
 American Heart Association (AHA) Basic Life Support for the Healthcare Provider (BLS) or an AHA approved equivalent is required within 90 days of hire.
 Perks & Benefits at Froedtert Health Froedtert Health Offers a variety of perks & benefits to staff, depending on your role you may be eligible for the following: Paid time off Growth opportunity- Career Pathways & Career Tuition Assistance, CEU opportunities Academic Partnership with the Medical College of Wisconsin Referral bonuses Retirement plan - 403b Medical, Dental, Vision, Life Insurance, Short & Long Term Disability, Free Workplace Clinics Employee Assistance Programs, Adoption Assistance, Healthy Contributions, Care@Work, Moving Assistance, Discounts on gym memberships, travel and other work life benefits available The Froedtert & the Medical College of Wisconsin regional health network is a partnership between Froedtert Health and the Medical College of Wisconsin supporting a shared mission of patient care, innovation, medical research and education.
 Our health network operates eastern Wisconsin's only academic medical center and adult Level I Trauma center engaged in thousands of clinical trials and studies.
 The Froedtert & MCW health network, which includes ten hospitals, nearly 2,000 physicians and more than 45 health centers and clinics draw patients from throughout the Midwest and the nation.
 We are proud to be an Equal Opportunity Employer who values and maintains an environment that attracts, recruits, engages and retains a diverse workforce.
 We welcome protected veterans to share their priority consideration status with us at 262-439-1961.
 We maintain a drug-free workplace and perform pre-employment substance abuse testing.
 During your application and interview process, if you have a need that requires an accommodation, please contact us at 262-439-1961.
 We will attempt to fulfill all reasonable accommodation requests.